Rodent models for studying spinal cord development and adaptive plasticity after injury

 2 Skadevirkninger: Spinal cord injury inflicted at a young age (through P10) gives a temporary paralysis of the affected muscles with virtually complete functional recovery within 10 days.
 The young animals manage very well and cannot be distinguished from uninjured animals later.
 Spinal cord injury inflicted in older animals gives varying degrees of long-lasting paralysis, particularly in distal limb muscles.
 The animals exhibit some functional recovery and manage well.
 Animals are terminated if the injury results in obvious decrease in quality of life to the point that they cannot manage and thrive.

-4 Antall dyr og art: Maximum 545 mice/year (embryos, newborns, adults, both for breeding and for experiments).
+4 Antall dyr og art: Maximum 900 mice/year (embryos, newborns, adults, both for breeding and for experiments) starting in 2024.

 5 Hvordan etterleve 3R: The experiments are performed on the brain and spinal cord during prenatal and postnatal development and in adult mice.
 The brain and spinal cord are organs of immense complexity and it is currently not possible to replace these with computer models or in vitro cell cultures.
 We strive to keep the number of animals and experiments to the minimum that is compatible with the statistical strength required to guarantee reliable results.
 All animals that are operated, injured are analyzed by multiple methods (behavioral testing, electrophysiology, optogenetics, anatomical assays, immunohistochemistry etc.) to obtain the maximum amount of information from each animal.